kingjotaro/projetoStable/pt_br/estruturas/acc_Stable.md

 # **Stable Account**

-The Stable account structure is responsible for holding the balance of customers, it is our strongbox in the system where we keep all the necessary information about a customer's account balance account.
+The Stable account structure is responsible for holding the balance of customers, it is our strongbox in the system where we keep all the necessary information about a customer's account.

     {
      _id: "56a4f3564",